Risk Management Amplify Platform

 What can be done

-Within API Gateway you can take a two-step approach to tackle both authorization issues of API 1 BOLA and API 5 BFLA (which was outlined in the previous section).
-There are many ways of integrating authorization mechanisms in API Gateway such as:
+Within Axway’s API Gateway, you can take a two-step approach to tackle both authorization issues of API 1 BOLA and API 5 BFLA.
+There are many ways of integrating authorization mechanisms, such as:

 • RSA Access Manager authorization